Fabio-A-Sa/Macros/README.md

 ## 3. Create a Database with possible attemps.
 Use them with Brute Force.

-### First part: Get all words from a website and push them to Excel
+### 3.1 Get all words from a website and push them to Excel

 A script that analyzes any web page and removes all the words contained there.
 Applying various filters to the text, namely:
 - removing punctuation,